twigyard/twigyard/docs/docs/middlewares/image.md

 **Example**

-It is possible chaining of Gregwar's functions.
+It is possible to chain of Gregwar's functions.

 ```
 # file.html.twig